 7. Answers with 10 Letters

-If you are new to Spelling Bee, you must be wondering what a pangram is and why every hint you see on the internet focuses so much on it.
+If you are new to Spelling Bee, you must be wondering what a Pangram is and why every hint you see on the internet focuses so much on it.
+Learn more about what a Pangram is in Spelling Bee and how it affects your score.

-A Pangram is a word that includes all the letters provided to us in the grid consisting of 7 letters.
+A Pangram is a word that includes all the letters provided in the grid, consisting of 7 letters.
 It also carries a bonus where, for instance, you get 7 points for a 7-letter word, plus a 7-point bonus, making the score a total of 14 for one word.
+You can read more about how the Spelling Bee scoring system works to understand the points breakdown better.

 So, now that we have made this clear, let’s talk about today’s Spelling Bee Pangram.
-Today, we have only one Pangram, which you can find below:
+Today, we have two Pangrams, which you can find below:

 You can click on the reveal letter by letter before uncovering the full solution.

-However, if you did this puzzle rather easily, why not check out Connections hints today to see if it was luck or skill?
+However, if you did this puzzle and want more, why not check out today’s Connections hints to see if it was luck or skill?

 Yesterday’s Spelling Bee Answers

-Yesterday’s puzzle boasted a rather greater difficulty compared to today’s Spelling Bee game.
-It was not exactly difficult to find the words, but the grid would have you guessing what they are while they sit in plain sight, and even the Pangram, for that matter.
-Yesterday’s Spelling Bee answers included DAYTIME as the Pangram, along with several other words that will help you attain the points required to win the game.
+Yesterday’s puzzle was easier compared to today’s Spelling Bee game, and you would find it relatively easier to find words.
+Yesterday’s Spelling Bee answers included BUMPING as the Pangram, along with several other words that will help you attain the points required to win the game.

 How to Play NYT Spelling Bee?